 PRWORA legislation permanently disqualifies individuals from SNAP participation if they have committed and been convicted of a state or federal drug felony offense that occurred after August 22, 1996, involving the possession, use, or distribution of a controlled substance.
 A state may, by specific reference in law, opt out of the penalty entirely or impose less severe restrictions through a modified ban.
-Examples of these modified approaches are:
+Examples of these modified approaches include:

-- limiting the circumstances in which the permanent disqualification applies (such as only when convictions involve the sale of drugs); - requiring the person convicted to submit to drug testing; - requiring participation in a drug treatment program; or, - imposing a temporary disqualification period.
+- limiting the circumstances in which the permanent disqualification applies (such as only when convictions involve the sale of drugs). - requiring the person convicted to submit to drug testing. - requiring participation in a drug treatment program; or - imposing a temporary disqualification period.

-The Nebraska Legislature passed a modified ban in 2005, which limits the circumstances in which the permanent disqualification applies.
+Nebraska utilizes this option through a modified ban passed in 2005 by the Nebraska Legislature, which limits the circumstances in which the permanent disqualification applies.
 Individuals with less than three convictions for possession or use of a controlled substance are eligible if they are participating in or have completed treatment after the conviction date.
 Individuals with more than three convictions for possession or use of a controlled substance or convictions for the sale or distribution of a controlled substance are ineligible for SNAP.

-Work Requirements and Disqualification Policy
+Work Requirements: Disqualification Period Policy